 'It’s a public service,’ the dragon corrected smugly, angling down towards the lake.

-Beacon Weyr had been clutchless for the last eight years, long enough that the presence of eggs on the sands was utterly exciting.
+Beacon Weyr had been clutchless for the last eight years, long enough that the presence of eggs on the sands was dramatic and exciting.
 The weyr felt alive, flush as an ancient hardwood crowned with baby green leaves.
 It inspired a playful sense of joy in Derek that he hadn’t felt in years -- new babies, new dragons, new faces.
 Lycanth found the mood contagious as well, forcing Derek to cling tightly to his neck as he landed in the lake itself, sending a wave of water rushing past the dragons and sweeping more than one candidate beneath the surface.

 Derek watched them splutter and bob about, laughing uproariously at the sight.